This page contains the complete documentation for pbqff as a single HTML

 EXIT signal sent when the process exits.
 If you need to run multiple

-commands you can either separate them with colons or &&
+commands you can either separate them with colons or &&, or

 queue_template = """